 Before we go any further, let’s clear up any myths or confusion about infrared rays.
 Infrared light is experienced as heat.
 It’s invisible and part of the sun’s spectrum that penetrates cell tissue; and the reaction from that penetration results in multiple health benefits.
 The studies I cite in this article repeatedly confirm that there are no known side effects to infrared heat.

 However, a note of warning: as with any detoxification treatment, it is best to start gradually and work your way up to a longer length of time in the sauna.
 Just as you have heard me suggest you do when starting a workout program, keep in mind that after sitting in the infrared sauna, you are supposed to feel better, not worse.
-If you feel worse after your sauna sessions, it is likely that you stayed in too long and should adjust your treatment plan accordingly.
+If you feel worse after your sauna sessions, it is likely that you stayed in for too long and should adjust your treatment plan accordingly.
 There can be too much of a good thing!

 Did You Know That Infrared Saunas Can Help with All of the Following?